USS Ainsworth

-USS Ainsworth (DE/FF-1090) was a named for Vice Admiral Walden L. Ainsworth (1886–1960).
+USS Ainsworth (DE/FF-1090) is a retired named for Vice Admiral Walden L. Ainsworth (1886–1960).
 Ainsworth (DE-1090) was laid down at Westwego, Louisiana, on 11 June 1971 by Avondale Shipyards, Inc.; launched on 15 April 1972; sponsored by Mrs. Katharine Gardner Ainsworth, the widow of Vice Admiral Ainsworth; and commissioned on 31 March 1973 at the Norfolk Naval Shipyard, Portsmouth, Virginia.

 Service history

 Initial cruise

 Following fitting out, the new ocean escort departed her home port, Norfolk, on 11 June and headed for Port Everglades, Florida, to prepare for sensor tests and calibration.
 She then proceeded to Guantanamo Bay Naval Base in Cuba for shakedown training.
 While the members of her crew were becoming familiar with their ship and their duties, Ainsworth visited Port-au-Prince, Haiti, and then proceeded on to La Guaira, Venezuela, where she joined warships of four other navies in a voyage to Maracaibo to commemorate the sesquicentennial of the Battle of Lake Maracaibo, a naval victory which helped Venezuela to win her independence.

 En route home, the ship made recruiting stops at New Orleans and Miami before reaching Norfolk on 16 August and beginning preparation for her post-shakedown overhaul.
 She got underway on 16 October and, two days later, entered the Charleston Naval Shipyard in South Carolina.
 Less than a week after the work started, it was interrupted by rising tension in the Middle East; and Ainsworth was placed in a 36-hour ready standby status so that she would be able, if necessary, to race to the Mediterranean.
 However, the stressful situation soon eased sufficiently for her to resume the repairs which were completed late in February 1974.

 The escort operated along the east coast and in the West Indies until 18 July when she began a voyage in which she would circumnavigate South America, sailing south via the West Indies to Brazil and then proceeding on down the coast.
 Rio de Janeiro and Montevideo were among her ports of call before the ship rounded Cape Horn.
-While returning north in the Pacific, she visited Valparaiso and Callao before reentering the Atlantic through the Panama Canal.
+While returning north in the Pacific, she visited Valparaíso and Callao before reentering the Atlantic through the Panama Canal.
 After stops at La Guaira and Cumona, Venezuela, she proceeded home via Roosevelt Roads, Puerto Rico, and reached Norfolk on 16 December 1974.